 Driving while fatigued is considered as dangerous as drunk driving.
 The National Safety Council estimates 328,000 drowsy driving accidents occur every year in the U.S., which causes approximately 109,000 injuries and 6,400 deaths.
 About 20% of people admit to falling asleep at the wheel in the last year.
 As with alcohol, driving while drowsy reduces reaction time and affects decision-making and alertness.
 Being awake for 18 hours is comparable to a blood alcohol content of 0.05%.
 This increases to 0.08% (the legal limit) after 20 hours of being awake.

 How Do I Prove Negligence After a Car Accident in California?

-Your Chula Vista car accident attorney at Mission Personal Injury Lawyers, P.C. will conduct a careful investigation into your accident to determine how it happened.
+Your Chula Vista car accident attorney at Mission Personal Injury Lawyers will conduct a careful investigation into your accident to determine how it happened.
 We will work with experts to gather evidence that proves negligence.

 Evidence may include:

 - Witness statements